-The distance from the surface can also lead to over spraying problems.
+The distance from the surface can also lead to over-spraying problems.
 The closer you are to the surface, the more spray will appear, and that might make your surface have too much paint on it.
-However, if you get too far, then the surrounding surfaces will get paint on them too, and the surface which you intended to paint will get little spray.
+However, if you get too far, then the surrounding surfaces will get paint on them too, and the surface which you intended to paint will only get a little spray.
 The ideal distance is 6 to 10 inches.

-If you are spray painting in a crowded surrounding, such as your room, then it would be better if you move everything outside.
+If you are spray painting in crowded surroundings, such as your room, then it would be better if you move everything outside.
 Another thing you can do is wrap other surfaces with adhesive tape or cloth.

 TIP: Ed Kimble, our painting expert, points out: "Never use newspaper to protect anything while spraying.
 Use a roll of plastic and wrap it around the furniture, then secure the bottom with masking tape."

 Create Your Own Spray Booth